I find that a heat protector spray helps a bit if you spray it before you straighten your hair or even before you blow

 I have very bleached hair and extensions, and I find that using Frederic Fekkai Glossing Cream is the answer to frizziness, damage, control, and-keeping your hair straight.

 I dont really straighten my hair that much (used to be addicted to in high school) but I saw a CHI straightener on sale at TJ Maxx for $70 the other day and didn’t buy it solely because I’m happy with my $30 Bedhead straightener :) which I also got at TJ Maxx!

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When EricaHart reaches 200 Chic Points, she will be in the Style Council!

-That sound hard ,cause most of the time the solution are quite expensive.In Finland many women use to consult their hair dresser ,in fact in helsinki there is a helsinki kampaamo or hair salon that always recommending a fit hair style and what to do for your hair which is you can’t see in some hair salon.posted over 1 year ago
+That sound hard ,cause most of the time the solution are quite expensive.In Finland many women use to consult their hair dresser ,in fact in helsinki there is a helsinki kampaamo or hair salon that always recommending a fit hair style and what to do for your hair which is you can’t see in some hair salon.posted almost 2 years ago

 I make sure to blow dry my hair until its completely dry and then straighten my hair with an iron.
 It stays straight longer that way.posted over 1 year ago